-for suitable very ample divisors $A_{i}$ on $\tilde X$, where $\mu :\tilde X \to X$ is a birational morphism.
-See \cite[Definition 1.3]{BDPP} for more details. \begin{proof} The deep results of \cite{BDPP} show Lemma \ref{dual cone}.
-Thanks to \cite[Theorem2.2]{BDPP}, the dual cone of pseudo-effective line bundles is the closure of the cone of strongly movable curves.
-That is, a line bundle is pseudo-effective if and only if the degree on every strongly movable curve is semi-positive.
+\begin{proof} The deep result proved in \cite{BDPP} yields Lemma \ref{dual cone}.
+It follows from \cite[Theorem2.2]{BDPP} that the cone of pseudo-effective line bundles is the dual cone of strongly movable curves.
+That is, a line bundle is pseudo-effective if and only if the degree of the line bundle on every strongly movable curve is semi-positive.
 From Lemma \ref{duality}, $L$ is cohomological $(n-1)$-ample if and only if $L^{\otimes -1}$ is not psuedo-effective.
-Therefore there exists a strongly movable curve $C$ such that
+Therefore then there exists a strongly movable curve $C$ such that

 It completes the proof. \end{proof}